 Several winter activities for children help promote physical activity and exercise, such as indulging in winter sports (ice skating and sledding) and playing conventional winter games (making snowmen, igloos, and snowballs).

 You may plan outdoor and indoor winter activities for kids to make their winter holidays memorable.
 Indoor winter activities keep your child occupied during heavy snowfall days when playing outside is impossible.
-Outdoor activities such as snowball relay, snowy treasure hunts, snowman hat-trick, and snow dodgeball are best to enjoy the snow with family and friends.
+Outdoor games and activities for kids such as snowball relay, snowy treasure hunts, snowman hat-trick, and snow dodgeball are best for enjoying the snow with family and friends.
 Playing in snow helps the child to learn to walk in the snow and avoid the boredom of staying indoors.
 Ensure that your kid is dressed properly and wearing gloves while playing outdoors in freezing winter weather.

 Infographic: Indoor And Outdoor Winter Activities For Children